lgw2/lgw2.github.io/_teaching/csci127-summer-2020/labs/lab0.md

 ## Logistics
 * Due: Tuesday, May 18th no later than 5pm.
 * Partner information: complete this assignment individually.
-* Submission instructions: upload a Python file entitled YourFirstName-YourLastName-Lab0.txt to the BrightSpace Lab 0 Dropbox.
+* Submission instructions: upload a .txt file entitled YourFirstName-YourLastName-Lab0.txt to the BrightSpace Lab 0 Dropbox.
 * Deadline reminder: once this deadline passes, BrightSpace will no longer accept your submission and you will no longer be able to earn credit.
 Thus, if you are not able to fully